tobie/ua-parser/README.markdown

 `ua-parser` is a port to [node.js][1] and python of [BrowserScope][2]'s [user agent string parser][3].

-The crux of the original parser--the data collected by [Steve Souders][4] over the years--has been extracted into a separate [JSON file][5] so as to be reusable _as is_ by implementations in other programming languages.
+The crux of the original parser--the data collected by [Steve Souders][4] over the years--has been extracted into a separate [YAML file][5] so as to be reusable _as is_ by implementations in other programming languages.

 `ua-parser` is just a small wrapper around this data.